uplink-systems/Terraform-Modules/modules/azuredevops/README.md

 CMMI  -> "Bug", "Change Request", "Epic", "Feature", "Issue", "Requirment", "Review", "Risk", "Task"
 </pre>

+<i>Variable attribute 'state'</i>

+The module configures the 'state' attribute during initial apply.
+Then the attribute is ignored to avoid that state changes made by users are overwritten or reset by Terraform.

 <i>Variable attribute 'custom_fields'</i>

 The module supports setting custom fields.
 The custom field definitions must be created in the project before using them in the module: